Bricktech2000/Notes/notes/public speaking.md

 flipping through slides can be too quick for people. the speed at which one writes on a chalkboard is approximately the speed at which people absorb information

+most only remember a few key takeaways; make them count

 see [[verbal#connotation]]s

 ### other tools